General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Preliminaries

-Now considering the shock wave moves with speed $\dot{\Phi}$, therefore by (\ref{2.38}) the speed of the shock relative to the interior fluid particles must be given by (\ref{2.36}), which completes the proof. \end{proof} Let $\tilde{\lambda}^+_{Int}$ and $\tilde{\lambda}^-_{Int}$ denote the speeds of the interior characteristics in $(\tilde{t},\tilde{r})$ coordinates.
-Since the characteristic speeds on the interior side of the shock equal the sound speeds in locally Minkowskian coordinates, we have:
+where $\hat{r}=\Phi(\hat{t})$ is the position of the shock in coordinates comoving with the interior fluid. \end{lemma} \begin{proof} The proof is given in Appendix \ref{A.1}. \end{proof} Let $\tilde{\lambda}^+_{Int}$ and $\tilde{\lambda}^-_{Int}$ denote the speeds of the interior characteristics in $(\tilde{t},\tilde{r})$ coordinates.
+Since the characteristic speeds on the interior side of the shock equal the sound speeds in locally Minkowskian coordinates, we have

-The -,+ characteristics refer to the 1,2-characteristic families respectively.
-In the 1+1 dimensional theory of conservation laws, the Lax characteristic conditions state that the characteristic curves in the family of the shock impinge upon the shock from both sides.
-Since we are considering shocks that are outward moving with respect to $\hat{r}$ and $\bar{r}$, it follows that on the interior side, only the 2-characteristic can impinge on the shock, and thus the shock must be identified as a 2-shock.
+The Lax characteristic conditions determine if the characteristic curves in the family of the shock impinge upon the shock from both sides.
+Since we are considering shocks that are outward moving with respect to $\hat{r}$ and $\bar{r}$, it follows that on the interior side, only the positive characteristic can impinge on the shock \cite{S1994}.
 Alternatively, the Lax characteristic conditions can be thought of as selecting whether it is the outgoing or ingoing shock that is stable.
-For more details on $n$-shocks, see \cite{JSmoller1994B}.
 Let $\tilde{\lambda}^+_{Ext}$ and $\tilde{\lambda}^-_{Ext}$ denote the speeds of the exterior characteristics in $(\tilde{t},\tilde{r})$ coordinates.
-Since the shock has been identified as a 2-shock, the Lax characteristic conditions are given as the following inequalities:
+The Lax characteristic conditions are given as the inequalities

-where $s$ is the speed of the shock in $(\tilde{t},\tilde{r})$ coordinates. \begin{proposition} For an expanding shock wave, the Lax characteristic conditions are given as the following inequalities:
+where $s$ is the speed of the shock in $(\tilde{t},\tilde{r})$ coordinates. \begin{proposition} For an expanding spherically symmetric general relativistic shock wave, the Lax characteristic conditions are given as the inequalities

-where:
+where